-While you’re waiting for the next reboot (come on, we know it’s going to happen), check out these 10 books, perfect for X-Files fans, or anyone looking for a spookier read for the Halloween season.
+While you’re waiting for next week's episode, check out these 10 books, perfect for X-Files fans or anyone looking for a spookier read.

 When a new man takes ownership of an abandoned theater in a small Georgia town, townsfolk are captivated, and line up to see the much-talked-about midnight screenings.
 What owner Athaniel Badon fails to tell the citizens, however, is that what they are seeing on the screen is the projection of their worst nightmares and deepest, most sinister impulses.
 It soon becomes clear that dark, supernatural forces are at work here.

 The first in the Detective Inspector Chen series, this fantastical thriller introduces readers to Wei Chen, a detective working in the realm between worlds.
 After a wealthy girl’s soul is dragged to Hell, her family hires Chen to investigate.

 When 13-year-old Tommy goes missing, his mother and sister are completely distraught.
 But this is no ordinary missing persons case, and soon it seems that something eerily supernatural is going on.
 Elements of psychological thriller and otherworldly horror come together to make Disappearance at Devil’s Rock a gripping, chilling read.